cabamarcos/MyChatBot/README.md

 # TODO

-- Deploy it somewhere and create a database that stores the chats, making it possible to access your last chats.
+- Deploy it somewhere and create a database that stores the chats, making it possible to access your last conversations.